Corbin Carroll Player Props: Diamondbacks vs. Royals

 Corbin Carroll At The Plate

-- Carroll has 24 hits to go with a slugging percentage of .524, both of which rank first among Arizona hitters this season.
+- Carroll leads Arizona with 25 hits and an OBP of .341, plus a team-best slugging percentage of .529.

-- Among the qualifying hitters in baseball, he ranks 35th in batting average, 90th in on-base percentage, and 34th in slugging.
+- Among the qualified hitters, he ranks 38th in batting average, while his on-base percentage ranks 85th and he is 31st in slugging.

-- Carroll has reached base via a hit in 14 games this season (of 23 played), and had multiple hits in nine of those games.
+- Carroll will look to extend his four-game hitting streak.
+He's batting .300 during his last outings.

-- Carroll has picked up an RBI in 21.7% of his games this season, with more than one RBI in 13.0% of his games.
+- Carroll has picked up a hit in 62.5% of his 24 games this season, with multiple hits in 37.5% of those games.

-- He has scored in 11 of 23 games this year, and more than once 3 times.
+- In five games this year (20.8%), Carroll has picked up an RBI, and in three of those games (12.5%) he had more than one.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.